Pennsauken High School: Marching band

 The school's marching band was Tournament of Bands Chapter One Champions in 1982 (Group 3) and 1985–1987 (Group 4).
 The band won the New Jersey state championships in 2008 Group 3 open, with the highest score of every band there.

 Also, the school's marching band won state championships, Chapter One championships, and Atlantic Coast Class A championships in 2011 with their show titled "Side Show".

 Pennsauken Indoor Drumline Ensemble won in 2015 at a Winter Guard International Regional in Open Class with a score of 98.5.
 In 2017 Pennsauken Indoor Guard went to WGI Championships for the first time in over a decade to Dayton, Ohio.
 They received 6th place out of 64 other color guards from around the world in their Independent A class.

 Administration

 The school's principal is Richard Bonkowski.
-His administration team includes three assistant principals.
+His administration team includes four assistant principals.